Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Experiments

 \subsection{Reversibility and Sensitivity Analysis}

 In this section, we empirically validate the invertibility of our proposed framework and analyze its sensitivity to the Lipschitz constraints.

-We validate the invertibility condition from Lemma \ref{lemma:invertible_residual} by analyzing forecasting accuracy (MAE) and reconstruction error.
-As shown in Tables \ref{tab:sensitivity_gnn_norm} and \ref{tab:sensitivity_cn_scaling}, increasing the GNN constraint $c$ or Center Normalization scaling $\alpha$ gradually violates the contraction mapping condition.
+We validate the invertibility condition from Lemma~\ref{lemma:invertible_residual} by analyzing forecasting accuracy (MAE) and reconstruction error.
+As shown in Table~\ref{tab:sensitivity_gnn_norm} and Table~\ref{tab:sensitivity_cn_scaling}, increasing the GNN constraint $c$ or Bounded Scale Normalization scaling $\alpha$ gradually violates the contraction mapping condition.
 When parameters remain strictly below 1, the model maintains low forecasting error and negligible reconstruction error ($10^{-3}$--$10^{-4}$).
 However, as $c$ or $\alpha$ reaches or exceeds 1, forecasting precision deteriorates significantly, and the reconstruction error explodes ($>10^6$) as the fixed-point iteration diverges.
-These results empirically confirm that strictly enforcing the Lipschitz constant ($<1$) is essential for both training stability and the mathematical validity of the inverse transformation.
+These results empirically confirm that enforcing the Lipschitz constant ($<1$) is essential for both training stability and the mathematical validity of the inverse transformation.